07 Exit Bus Oracle

 HashConsensus -> BaseOracle -> ValidatorsExitBusOracle

-But its report data is simpler and does not contain logic such as rebase / vault / withdrawal, only exit requests.
+Its report data is simpler and does not include rebase, vault, or withdrawal logic.
+It only carries exit requests.

 1.1 Report hash generation and submission